UserName784/HQP_task_transition/README.md

 The algorithm can deal with insertion, removal, and swapping of multiple prioritized tasks.

-This code can provide various applications of the algorithm, such as joint limit avoidance, singularity avoidance, and obstacle-collision avoidance.
+This code can provide various applications of the algorithm, such as joint limit avoidance, singularity avoidance, and obstacle  avoidance.

 The experimental video clips are avaliable in the following website: http://dyros.snu.ac.kr/HQPtasks